-The undo feature allows you to reverse actions you made in a workspace in the reverse order that they were applied.
-If you complete an action that cannot be undone, after you complete that action you are not able to undo any actions that took place before it.
+The undo feature allows you to reverse actions you made in a workspace in the reverse order they were applied.
+If you complete an action that cannot be undone, after you complete that action, you are not able to undo any actions that took place before it.

 To undo an action in the Web client, do either of the following:

-- Click the (Undo) icon in bottom left corner of the workspace.
+- Select (Undo) in the bottom left corner of the workspace.